Justine Greening: Sitting as an independent

 On 3 September 2019, Greening joined 20 other rebel Conservative MPs to vote against the Conservative government of Boris Johnson.
 The rebel MPs voted with the Opposition against a Conservative motion which subsequently failed.
 Effectively, they helped block Johnson's "no deal" Brexit plan from proceeding on 31 October.
 Subsequently, all 21 were advised that they had lost the Conservative whip, expelling them as Conservative MPs, requiring them to sit as independents.
 If they decided to run for re-election in a future election, the Party would block their selection as Conservative candidates.
 However, Greening said she was not planning to stand for re-election.

-After Parliament
+After parliament

-Since leaving Parliament, Greening has campaigned for social mobility and equality of opportunity.
+Since leaving parliament, Greening has campaigned for social mobility and equality of opportunity.
+She hosts the Fit For Purpose podcast, which aims to "explore how business is working to level up Britain".

 In 2020, following the outbreak of the COVID-19 virus and ensuing United Kingdom lockdown, she campaigned for businesses to provide extra support to their employees, customers and communities during the crisis.

 Since December 2020, Greening partnered with Northampton University to support national COVID-19 recovery in a campaign.

+She was granted an honorary doctorate from the University of Southampton (where she had previously graduated in 1990) on 19 July 2023, something which she described as "incredibly humbling".
+Since 1 June 2024, she has served as Chancellor of the University of Southampton, jointly with Kamlesh Patel, Baron Patel of Bradford.

 Personal life

 In June 2016, Greening revealed on Twitter that she was in a "happy same-sex relationship".
 Referring to the EU membership referendum, she added: "I campaigned for Stronger In but sometimes you're better off out!"

 Greening was previously in a relationship with Mark Clarke, a former Conservative parliamentary candidate for Tooting who was expelled from the party for his involvement in a bullying scandal of young members.